Editorial: This post was last updated May 19th, 2022.

 As an example, the DDoS mitigation feature of the Sucuri website firewall automatically blocks fake traffic and requests from malicious bots, without interfering with your legitimate traffic.
 Our cloud-based network can mitigate large network attacks (Layer 3 & 4), and we specialize in handling Layer 7 attacks against web applications.

-In conclusion, while DDoS attacks may be a common occurrence, it does not mean that you need to accept it as a part of your company’s online presence.
+While DDoS attacks may be a common occurrence, it does not mean that you need to accept it as a part of your company’s online presence.